Peter Pan (1953 film): Plot

 Wendy and her brothers eventually grow homesick and plan to return to London.
 They invite Peter and the Lost Boys to join them and be adopted by the Darlings.
 The Lost Boys agree, but Peter does not want to grow up and refuses.
 The pirates lie in wait, and capture the Lost Boys and the Darlings as they exit the lair, leaving behind a time bomb to kill Peter.
 Hook attempts to persuade his captives to join the crew, threatening to make them walk the plank if they refuse.
 Tinker Bell learns of the plot, just in time to snatch the bomb from Peter as it explodes.

 Peter rescues Tinker Bell from the rubble, and together they rescue Wendy, confronting the pirates and releasing the children.
 Peter engages Hook in combat as the children fight off the crew, and defeats him.
 Hook falls into the sea and swims away, pursued by the crocodile.
 Peter commandeers the deserted ship and, assisted by Tinker Bell's pixie dust, flies it to London with the children aboard although the Lost Boys choose to stay with Peter Pan in Neverland.

 George and Mary Darling return home and find Wendy sleeping at the nursery's open window.
 Wendy awakens and excitedly tells about their adventures and that she's ready to grow up but her father who has softened up tells her she can stay in the nursery and even brings Nana back inside.
-The parents look out the window and see what appears to be a pirate ship in the clouds.
-George, recognizing the ship from his own childhood, hints that he himself went to Neverland when he was a boy.
+The parents look out the window and see Hook's pirate ship in the clouds.
+George recognizes the ship, implying that he himself went to Neverland when he was a boy.